plewis/deploy/JC_instructions.md

 For each directory, run sbatch td.slurm.
 This will run the treedistance program and create a file called mean.txt in each 'smc' replicate directory.

-Create a new directory (`g-info`) and move both `g-prior` and `g-posterior` into this directory.
+Create a new directory (`g-bhv`) and move both `g-prior` and `g-posterior` into this directory.
 Move 'calculate-information-hpd.py' into this directory from `g-prior` (mv g-prior/calculate-information-hpd.py .)

 Before running the smc analyses, you will have to modify the following files with their correct path: in `g-posterior`: